github/docs/data/reusables/dependabot/supported-package-managers.md

 (B) {% data variables.product.prodname_dependabot %} doesn't run Maven but supports updates to `pom.xml` files.

 (C) {% data variables.product.prodname_dependabot %} doesn't run the NuGet CLI but does support most features up until version 4.8.
-Version 4.9 introduces lockfiles, which are unsupported.

 For package managers such as `pipenv` and `poetry`, you need to use the `pip` YAML value.
 For example, if you use `poetry` to manage your Python dependencies and want {% data variables.product.prodname_dependabot %} to monitor your dependency manifest file for new versions, use `package-ecosystem: "pip"` in your *dependabot.yml* file.